tobiasvl/picolarium/README.md

 Picolarium
 ==========

-Picolarium is a [PICO-8](https://www.lexaloffle.com/pico-8.php) clone of the game _Polarium_ for DS.
+Picolarium is a [PICO-8](https://www.lexaloffle.com/pico-8.php) clone of the game _Polarium_ for DS and GBA.

-Draw a single stroke, flip tiles from black to white or vice versa, and turn each single line into a solid color each.
+Draw a single stroke, flip tiles from black to white or vice versa, and make horizontal lines of the same colour.

 Links
 -----